Category Archives: Pennsylvania

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is constantly well to have the next-door neighbor concerned help you find the corner so he can be much more ensured that the job has been done appropriately.
-If he helps you, he will see the proof you uncover as well as will not later be inclined to suggest a lot concerning it.
+It is consistently well to have the next-door neighbor concerned help you situate the corner so he can be much more ensured that the job has actually been done appropriately.
+If he helps you, he will see the proof you uncover and will certainly not later be inclined to argue so much regarding it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.